sakshimahadik25/application-tracking-system/readme.md

 * Add a feature that allows users to attach these reminders to their Google calendar.
 * Incorporate notifications for upcoming deadlines.
 * Add a storage option for resumes and cover letters so they can be saved for future use.
-* Include a direct link to the company's application website when the wishlist item is clicked.
+* Include a direct link to the company's application site when the wishlist item is clicked.
 * Include a link to the university’s career fair page.
 * Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
 * Improve keyword search to improve specifications such as pay range, employment location, and so on.